gregorypost89/Indicators/README.md

 # Forex Data Modules

+Summary : This project is focused on strategy testing algorithms based on indicators for the Foreign Exchange Market.
+This program generates spreadsheets and charts for the user to compare strategies and determine which algorithm generates the most winning trades across every major currency pair.

-NOTE: This project has been repurposed from the repository *ForexModules*.
+> NOTE: This project has been repurposed from the repository *ForexModules*.
 It is currently under construction and certain sections may be unfinished.
 This README will be updated for clarity as modules are posted and updated.

 ## Index:

+### Quickstart
 ### Section 1 - Introduction
 ### Section 2 - Trading Strategy
 ### Section 3 - Backtesting